Juǀʼhoan language: Orthographic history

-Ju|ʼhoan is the only variety of ǃKung to be written.
+Juʼhoan is the only variety of ǃKung to be written.
 Three orthographies have been used over the past half century, two based on pipe letters for clicks and one using only the basic Latin alphabet.

 In the 1960s, the South African Department of Education set about establishing official orthographies for the languages of Southwest Africa (Namibia).
 Jan Snyman was selected to develop an orthography for the then-unwritten Juǀʼhoasi, which was accepted in 1969.
 In this orthography, the name of the language is spelled Žuǀʼhõasi.
 A slightly modified form (Snyman 1975) is shown below.

 In the 1980s, the Bible Society of South Africa requested a new orthography, one that used only letters of the Latin alphabet, avoided diacritics as much as possible, and conformed as much as possible to the conventions of Afrikaans.
 This second orthography was accepted in 1987, in which the language is spelled Zjuc'hôa.

 A third orthography was developed by the Juǀwa Bushman Development Foundation in 1994.
 This is the orthography that is currently in use in Namibia; there does not seem to be any publication in Botswana.

 The three orthographies, along with the IPA, are compared below.
 Tone is evidently unmarked.